uk-gov-mirror/hmcts.idam-forgerock-images/README.md

 >     - Changes to security files, such as passwords and keystores.
 >     - Changes to file locations or other bootstrap configuration in the AM boot.json file.
 >     - Dockerfile changes to install additional software on the images.

+Normally, a change in configuration **should not** require images rebuild.